jasonhemann/21FA-CS3800/_hw/homework7.md

 </structure>
 ```

-### NB.
-Creating the above and testing.

-Right now, I don't have my own implementation.
-So I took our Dyck
-language, changed parens to curlies, turned the grammar to CNF, added
-`S->epsilon`, converted that to a PDA in JFLAP, wrote the JFLAP
-output, and then modified that to (1) use parens again (2) use `$` as
-the empty stack marker again, (3) added an additional state because
-JFLAP starts by adding two symbols to the stack at once.
+### Testing

-I'm going to be able to test this by reading in your PDA and then
+I'm going to be able to test this by reading in your PDA and make sure
-running it on some accepting programs, and make sure it accepts.
-*AND/OR* I'll have to take your PDA, convert it to a CFG, convert that
-CFG to some normalized form (GNF, CNF) and run it on a
+it accepts on some known strings in the language.
+I have my CFG->CNF
+implementation, but not PDA->CFG, so I won't automatically check that
-randomly-generated collection of inputs in the language of the machine
+the language of the grammar is *exactly* the language in question.
-and ensure that it corresponds with some known-good solution.
-And
-this'll all have to be my code because as you know, JFLAP limitations.

 ## 2. Regular Langs are Context Free